danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 This chapter will explore how instructions are fundamental elements of adaptive systems, focusing on how rules are performed and how they might produce unexpected and/or complex results.

 Focusing on rules and instructions is not only something programmers do, but also something you do when following a knitting pattern or recipe (as we will see with the preparation of tofu below).
 Artists have also produced instruction-based works of art, as is the case of the Fluxus and the Conceptual Art movements of the 1960s and 1970s that set out to challenge art's object-ness, and encourage its "dematerialization".[^Lippard] There are many examples of commentators making the connection between these instruction-based works and computational art.[^Cox] For instance, the survey exhibition *Programmed: Rules, Codes, and Choreographies in Art, 1965-2018*,[^exhibition], organized by Christiane Paul at the Whitney Museum of American Art (2018-19), explored how instruction-based practices have both responded to, and been shaped by technologies.
 The work of artist Sol Le Witt is one of the obvious examples here, demonstrating how even though a concept is based on a set of instructions, the outcome might be different depending on how the instructions are interpreted by others.
-LeWitt explains: "The idea becomes a machine that makes the art".[^LeWitt] For example, the work *Wall Drawing #289* consists of three simple instructions, but does not specify the angles and length of the lines:
+For example, the work *Wall Drawing #289* consists of three simple instructions, but does not specify the angles and length of the lines:

 1. Twenty-four lines from the center.
 2. Twelve lines from the midpoint of each of the sides.